-- Footsteps Child Care, Inc. will only administer medication prescribed by a health care provider such as a doctor, physician's assistant, or nurse practitioner. - If your child is taking medication during child care hours, we can dispense medication only if it is in the original container and a completed and signed Medication Form is on file. - The Medication Form requires: - 1.
-Name of the medication and what it is prescribed for; - 2.
-Dose amount and time dose is to be administered; including any special instructions; and,
+Footsteps Child Care, Inc. will only administer medication prescribed by a health care provider such as a doctor, physician's assistant, or nurse practitioner.
+If your child is taking medication during child care hours, we can dispense medication only if it is in the original container and a completed and signed Medication Form is on file.

+The Medication Form requires:

-- 3. Signature authorization of a parent or guardian and teacher. - ✓ All prescription medications must be in their original prescription bottle, with the prescription label attached. - ✓ Non-prescription medications-if the child's age and weight is not on the container must include a doctor's note verifying correct dosage amount. - All over the counter medications, such as Tylenol require a doctor's note stating all signs or symptoms to look for before administering and the note is only allowable for a fourteen day period.
+- 1. Name of the medication and for what it is prescribed. - 2.
+Dose amount and time dose is to be administered; including any special instructions; and, - 3.
+Signature authorization of a parent or guardian and teacher. - ✓ All prescription medications must be in their original prescription bottle, with the prescription label attached. - Non-prescription medications-if the child's age and weight is not on the container must include a doctor's note verifying correct dosage amount.
 Non-prescription medications include over the counter items such as Tylenol, lip balm, lotions, hand sanitizer, and sunscreen. - ✓ Child's medication and dosage container is labeled with child's first and last name. - ✓ The label on the medicine bottle must indicate a stop date for the medication; the stop date cannot exceed 12 months from the issue date. - All medications will be kept in a locked container or locked cabinet at the site.
-Medication requiring refrigeration will be kept in a designated, lockable container in the refrigerator that is clearly labeled "medication." - Epi-pens will be available at all times during program hours and will be clearly marked with the child's name.
+Medication requiring refrigeration will be kept in a designated, lockable container in the refrigerator that is clearly labeled "medication." - Epi-pens will always be available during program hours and will be clearly marked with the child's name.
 At the end of the program day, the epi-pen will be locked in the medicine cabinet. - Children/youth may administer prescription medications to themselves with written permission from the parents.
 The child/youth must be under adult supervision and away from other children. - Injectable medications will not be administered except for medications necessary to counteract severe allergic reactions or provide emergency glucagon for children/youth with diabetes.
-Additional and specialized training is required for any staff member responsible for the administration of injectable medications. - Any child, who has had a diagnosis, including asthma or diabetes, will require an individualized medical services plan on file. - Any child with Food Allergy or at risk of Anaphylaxis Emergency must have an updated Care Plan on file.
+Additional and specialized training is required for any staff member responsible for the administration of injectable medications. - Any child who has had a diagnosis, including asthma or diabetes, will require an individualized medical services plan on file. - Any child with a Food Allergy or at risk of an Anaphylaxis Emergency must have a Food Allergy and Anaphylaxis Care Plan on file.
 This plan must include a physician/HCP authorization signature and the parent or guardian signature.
-Please do not send medication in a child's lunch or backpack.